onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 * Fix errors when export from Unity for the platforms not supported in UniWebView.
-Be causion, this fix does not make UniWebView supporting for other platforms than iOS and Android.
+Be caution, this fix does not make UniWebView supporting for other platforms than iOS and Android.
 It just disabled UniWebView code and suspended the errors.

 ---